sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-autologon-logoncount.md

 ## XML Example

-The following XML output shows how to set `AutoLogon` so that you can log onto the computer twice using the built-in administrator account.
+The following XML output shows how to set `AutoLogon` so that you can log onto the computer using the built-in administrator account.

 ```XML
 <AutoLogon>